-- Simplify Your Job Search with Alba's Recruitment Tools: A workshop that shows students how to formulate a job search action plan, target specific companies and use ALBA's international recruitment tools. - CV Preparation: This workshop teaches students how to write a well-presented CV so that it highlights their achievements and gives the recruiter a clear indication of why they should be considered for their company. - Interview Skills: This is an intensive workshop that prepares students for future interviews with recruiters.
-The main objective is to provide them with an in-depth understanding of the selection process and help them improve their skills as interviewees. - 5 Steps for Effective Networking: How to Ensure You Get the Best from Your Networking: Most job openings are never advertised or announced and filled through word-of-mouth or networking, also known as the "hidden job market".
-Yet, even with this knowledge, most job seekers fail to fully utilize networking for all its worth.
-In this workshop students will gain valuable networking knowledge and tips on how to expand your sphere of influence.

-• LinkedIn: A 3-hour session on how to create a competitive LinkedIn profile and how to best use the site for career progression.
+- CV Preparation: A workshop that teaches students how to write a well-presented CV so that it highlights their achievements and gives the recruiter a clear indication of why they should be considered for their company. - Interview Skills: A workshop that prepares students for future interviews with recruiters.
+The main objective is to provide them with an in-depth understanding of the selection process and help them improve their skills as interviewees. - Effective Networking: A workshop in which students will gain valuable networking knowledge and tips on how to expand your sphere of influence. - LinkedIn: A workshop on how to create a competitive LinkedIn profile and how to best use the platform for career progression.

-6.1.6 Career Development Events
+5.1.6 Career Development Events